Ruby on Rust

 $ bundle exec rake

 At this point you should start reading the docs for magnus to get familiar with the API.
-It is design to be a safe and idiomatic wrapper around the Ruby C API.
+It is designed to be a safe and idiomatic wrapper around the Ruby C API.

 Next steps